membrane/api-gateway/DEVELOPING.md

 2. Now go to Files->import and select "Existing Maven projects".

-3. In the next step you will have to set the service-proxy\cli directory as root-directory.
+3. In the next section you will have to set the service-proxy\cli directory as root-directory.
 Hit Finish.
 Eclipse is now building the Workspace, this might take some time.
+Some build errors will remain until you have completed the next steps.

+4. The project membrane-esb-annot should be error-free.
+Right click it and run as "Maven install".

+5. Enable annotation processing on membrane-esb-core and membrane-esb-war: For both projects,
+   a.
+Right-click the project.
+   b.
+Choose "Properties".
+   c.
+Expand "Java Compiler".
+   d.
+Select "Annotation Processing".
+   e.
+Check both
+      [X] Enable project specific settings
+      [X] Enable annotation processing

-4. Copy cli/router/conf to cli/conf .
+6. Copy cli/router/conf to cli/conf .
 (Won't be checked in.)

-5. Right click the membrane-esb-core and run as "Maven install".
+7. Right click the membrane-esb-core and run as "Maven install".

-6. Right click membrane-esb-cli and run as "Maven install".
+8. Right click membrane-esb-cli and run as "Maven install".

-7. After doing so membrane-esb-cli-x.x.x.zip should be in the \cli\target folder.
+9. After doing so membrane-esb-cli-x.x.x.zip should be in the \cli\target folder.

 Running Service Proxy in Eclipse